 How Much: You can get an 11-inch Chromebook (a laptop made for web surfing) for under $200.
 If you need extra features, expect to spend anywhere from $400 up to $2,000.
 According to the College Board, the average U.S. student spends around $1,200 per year on school supplies and textbooks.

 If you don’t already have a car, it probably doesn’t make sense to buy one for college, especially if you don’t plan to work while you’re in school.
 Most college towns have pretty good public transportation.
 Sometimes there are even express bus routes that’ll pick you up and drop you off at the campus with limited stops.
-Fare might even be waived for these kinds of busses as long as you swipe your student ID.
+The fare might even be waived for these kinds of busses as long as you swipe your student ID.

 How Much: If you don’t need a car for work and have access to free public transportation, then you won’t need to pay anything.